awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ### Swap Environment URLs<a name="environments-dashboard-actions-swap"></a>

 Swap the CNAME of the current environment with a new environment\.
 After a CNAME swap, all traffic to the application using the environment URL goes to the new environment\.
 When you are ready to deploy a new version of your application, you can launch a separate environment under the new version\.
 When the new environment is ready to start taking requests, perform a CNAME swap to start routing traffic to the new environment with no interruption of service\.
-For more information, see \.
+For more information, see [Blue/Green Deployments with AWS Elastic Beanstalk](using-features.CNAMESwap.md)\.

 ### Clone Environment<a name="environments-dashboard-actions-clone"></a>